Original Publish Date: September 9, 2019

 There can be a number of reasons to justify submitting a counter offer, from a compromise on the offer price to a shorter close timeline.
 It’s within the rights of the seller to send a counter offer, and it’s within the rights of the buyer to reject the counter offer.
 This is a negotiation, after all.
 The back and forth of offers and counter offers is not done by the buyers or sellers themselves.
 This is all done via the buying and listing agents in close collaboration with the buyer and seller parties.

 8. Due Diligence Period

 After an offer is accepted, the due diligence period begins.
 This refers to a period of time in which the home for sale is thoroughly looked over.
 Everyone wants to make sure they’re getting the most out of the home.
 This is the time when the buyers can walk through the home and really kicks the tires.
 The buy side also brings in an inspector that they trust.
-An inspector looks at EVERYTHING.
-From foundations to roofs to lightswitch plates to plumbing.
+An inspector looks at EVERYTHING, from foundations to the roof to light switch plates to plumbing and beyond.

-Whatever is found in the inspection is recorded and put into a report.
-There may be some issues with the home, and that will be turned over to the sellers to either fix or to strike a deal by giving the buyers money off the sale to fix it after the transaction has been completed.
+The results of the inspection are recorded and put into a report.
+There may be some issues with the home, and if so, that information will be turned over to the sellers.
+At this point, the seller may opt to fix the issue themselves or to strike a deal by reducing the sale price with the idea that the buyer will fix the issue after the transaction is complete.

 9. Earnest Money